jimhigson/oboe.js/writing/main/4_Design_and_Reflection.md

 }
 ~~~~

-Here we can extract the runners by the patterns such as `{name time}` or
+Here we can extract the runners using the pattern `{name time}` or
-`medalWinners.*` but clearly the location of the node in the document is
+`medalWinners.*` but the location of the node in the document
+gives information which is as important as its content.
-interesting as well as the context.
-The `path` parameter provides this
+The `path` parameter provides the location
-information by way of an array of strings plotting the descent from the
+information as an array of strings plotting a descent from the
-JSON root to the match, for example `['medalWinners', 'gold']`.
+JSON root to the found node.
+For example, `['medalWinners', 'gold']`.
 Similarly, the `ancestors` array is a list of the ancestors starting at
 the immediate parent of the found node and ending with the JSON root
 node.
-For all but the root node (which has no ancestors anyway) the
+For all but the root node, which in any case has no ancestors, the
-nodes in this list will be only partially parsed.
+nodes in this list will have been only partially parsed.

 Being untyped,
 Javascript does not enforce the arity of the callback.
 Because much of
 the time only the content itself is needed, the API design orders the
 callback parameters to take advantage of the loose typing so that a